adamkoy/presto-geth-node/README.md

 ---

-## Local Development of the Workload
+## Local development of the workload

 If you want to tweak the workload logic, you can run it directly on your machine: